 Don't they have sewing machines where you are?
 In the camp?
 They must not or they wouldn't have sent you here to work at our tailor shop.
 Imagine, they're paying us for you to be here and sew.
 We'll have such fun together.
-I'll do my work and you'll do yours.
-The time will pass quickly.
-It's no fun working alone.
-I'm so happy you're here.
 Do you miss your family?
 Of course you must.
 I miss my brother.
 Herbert.
 He's away.
 Do you have brothers and sisters?